lloydw/hass-spanet/README.md

-# hass-spanet - NOW SUPPORTING SPANET v2 PROTOCOL
+# hass-spanet - supports new SpaNET v2 protocol

 Connect your `SpaNET` Spa to `home-assistant`!